GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154983715-46b1332f-f88a-4ef3-a625-b7f2788caf97.jpeg ':size=350')

 Now unscrew the original thermostat and replace with the m4 brass thermocouple.
 Be sure to apply some thermal paste (just a teeny tiny bit) on the _**threads only**_.

-It is important to barely tighten the m4 bolt at **barely** fingertip strength.
+!>It is important to tighten the m4 bolt at **barely** fingertip strength.

 ![image](https://user-images.githubusercontent.com/53577819/154989188-6bc38c2c-60df-47f6-98d9-b121f28438d6.jpg ':size=350')